-The 2021 Bettencourt Young Researchers Prize was awarded to Coline Arnould, a post-doctoral fellow in cell biology, for her work on Alzheimer's disease.
+The 2021 Bettencourt Prize for Young Researchers was awarded to Coline Arnould, a post-doctoral fellow in cell biology, for her work on Alzheimer's disease.

 Reading DNA